ESMValGroup/ESMValTool_Tutorial/setup.md

 > The prerequisites for the tutorial are listed here:
 > Basic understanding of git (optional - but useful)
 > Basic understanding of your preferred command line interface (ie a bash terminal)
-> Access to CMIP data
+> Access to CMIP and observational data
-> Access to a suitable computing system (egie jasmin)
+> Access to a suitable compute cluster (e.g. CEDA-Jasmin)
 > Github account (optional, but useful!)
 {: .prereq}